osobolev/jdby/README.md

 }
 ```

 When testing **all public non-static methods** of the given DAO classes are invoked with mock parameters.
-Then following checks are then performed:
+Then following checks are performed:
 - for `listRows`/`maybeRow`/`exactlyOneRow`, record fields are compared with query columns.
 Errors or warnings are reported if there are **any discrepancies** in names or types.
 - for `executeUpdate`/`insertRow` any changes are **rolled back**; any constraint violation errors are ignored (because mock values can violate unique/FK constraints).